raphealolams/async/ex5/README.md

 # Instructions

 1. this exercise calls you to write some async flow-control code.
-To start off with, you'll use thunks only
+To start off with, you'll use promises only and asyncqc

 2. Expected Behavior
     - Request all 3 files at the same time (in 'parallel')